Bruern Abbey School, Bicester

 The most recent detailed report is the EQI from May 2017 .

-Two dogs when I visited – a black labrador hidden under the desk, and second spaniel ready for walkies – creates a homely atmosphere and charming chaos that you’d expect from 156 boys living in a mansion in the Oxfordshire countryside.
+Two dogs when I visited in 2019 – a black labrador hidden under the desk, and second spaniel ready for walkies, a number that’s doubled since lockdown, creating a homely atmosphere and charming chaos that you’d expect from 156 boys living in a mansion in the Oxfordshire countryside.

 Boys in bright yellow school jumpers – a bit of a sartorial shocker, but no-one seems to care! – pad around the first floor in their socks if they remember to take their muddy shoes off.
 Others head outside and tend to the school chickens in the biggest chicken run I’ve seen since Aardvark Productions pitched to DreamWorks.
 There’s also a fantastic manor house in the Loire valley, known as ‘Bruern South’, that all boys visit in their annual trip to France.
-Lucky Lucky them.
+The jury’s out on whether that will happen for 2021, but if your child is in the class of 2022 – lucky lucky him.

 WRAP AROUND CARE/TRAVEL